Shazzy645/read-about-me/README.md

 Hi!
-Welcome to my LinkedIn page.
+Welcome to my Github read about me.
 My name is Shazzy.
 I am a high school student, studying at Al-Forsan International School.
 Here are some things about me:

 Skills: